Anthony Easthope asks,

 The moment each child ecstatically assumes the reflection as their own, they turn towards their mother, as though to call on her to confirm and ratify that the image is an image of them.

-In other words, the mirror image takes on such importance as a result of the parent’s approval – ‘Yes baby, that’s you!‘
+In other words, the mirror image takes on such importance as a result of the parent’s confirmation and approval – ‘Yes baby, that’s you!‘

-So our identity not only depends on relations of sameness but also on something quite abstract or Other: the child internalising its caregivers ideas and then judging itself in relation to those ideas.
+So our identity not only depends on relations of sameness but also on something quite abstract or Other: a point of view.

 You will be judged accordingly…